 The deadline for submitting tuition assistance applications and supporting documentation is April 1st.
 Given the increasing demand for need-based support, it is imperative that all families meet this deadline to avoid significant penalties.

 A 20% penalty will be assessed against any award where either the TADS application or the supporting documentation is received after April 1st, with an additional 20% for every late month thereafter.

 The following supporting documentation must be submitted to TADS (via fax, scan or mail–please do not send documents directly to the school) for your application to be considered complete:

-- For current families, we request 2017 tax forms and for newly applying families, 2016 and 2017 tax forms.
+- For current families, we request the most recently-filed tax forms and for newly applying families, the two most recent tax forms.

 - W-2’s from each job held by household members

 - Most recent pay stub from each job held by household members

 - All corporate, partnership, and trust forms if a household member owns 20% or more interest in a corporation, partnership or trust

 Requests for tuition assistance are reviewed only after the enrollment contract and appropriate deposit have been received.
 Should the amount of assistance awarded be insufficient to meet a family’s anticipated need, the student contract may be withdrawn and the deposit refunded for up to 30 days after notification regarding the tuition assistance award.